From the American Veteran:

 America must not dishonor its military men and women, which is why proposals like Eaglen’s and Harrison’s should never have even made it to the airwaves.

 Posted by Yanira Farray on November 1, 2010, With 0 Reads, Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.